jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 ## terminate()
 There are cases where you need to tell Jesse to perform a task right before terminating (like finishing the backtest simulation).
-Examples of a such a task would be to log a value, or save a machine learning model.
+Examples of such a task would be to log a value or save a machine learning model.

 You could say `terminate` is the opposite of the [\_\_init\_\_](./entering-and-exiting.html#init) method in a Jesse strategy.